 - The devices used make vaping a handy and easy way to consume marijuana.

-- For some users, vaping may temporarily relieve the same symptoms as traditional smoking methods, including PTSD and anxiety, as well as depression.
+- For some users, vaping may temporarily relieve the same symptoms as traditional smoking methods.

 - Vaping is a discreet alternative to traditional smoking methods.